 Addendum II established two management triggers that would require the Board to consider modifying management measures if reached.
-Commercial management measures are to be re-evaluated if coastwide commercial landings exceed 80% of the mean commercial landings from 2000-2004, or 2.99 million pounds.
-Commercial and recreational management measures are to be re-evaluated if any single state's landings exceed its five-year mean by more than 25% in any single year.
+First, commercial management measures are to be re-evaluated if coastwide commercial landings exceed 80% of the mean commercial landings from 2000-2004, or 2.99 million pounds.
+Second, commercial and recreational management measures are to be re-evaluated if any single state's landings exceed its five-year mean by more than 25% in any single year.

-The 2008 coastwide commercial landings are 470,630 pounds, thus the first trigger has not been exceeded.
-The second trigger was not met in any state (Table 7).
-Only New York and Georgia's 2008 landings increased from their 2003-2007 average, but only by 5 and 7%, respectively.
-The Board determined that it was not necessary to consider changes to the management plan on February 2, 2010.
+The 2009 coastwide commercial landings are 369,644 pounds, thus the first trigger has not been exceeded.
+The second trigger was not met in any state because all state landings in 2009 decreased from their 2004-2008 average (Table 7).
+The Board determined that it was not necessary to consider changes to the management plan on March 22, 2011.